nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 As an Integrator of a Connector, the following changes do not need to be taken into account during migration to version 7, as they are Runtime-specific breaking changes handled internally by the Connector.

-### Removed Use Cases
+### Removed and Changed Use Cases

 Some [use cases]({% link _docs_integrate/use-cases.md %}) of the Runtime that were previously marked as deprecated and replaced by new ones have now been removed.
 However, the Connector routes associated with these use cases are not affected by these replacements and can still be used.

 - The nomenclature of [ThirdPartyRelationshipAttributes]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes) has already changed in version 6.
   In particular, the term third party owned RelationshipAttribute has become obsolete.
-  For this reason, the [Delete a ThirdPartyRelationshipAttribute and notify peer]({% link _docs_use-cases/use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer.md %}) use case was already added in version 6 and the use case of deleting a third party owned RelationshipAttribute and notifying the peer was marked as deprecated.
+  For this reason, the [Delete a ThirdPartyRelationshipAttribute and notify peer]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}) use case was already added in version 6 and the use case of deleting a third party owned RelationshipAttribute and notifying the peer was marked as deprecated.
   It has now been deleted with the update to version 7.
 - It will be possible to load items not only from truncated references, but also from other references.
   For this reason, the [Load item from reference]({% link _docs_use-cases/use-case-transport-load-item-from-reference.md %}) use case was already added in version 6 and the use case of loading an item from a truncated reference was marked as deprecated.
   It has now been deleted with the update to version 7.

+The introduction of the [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) subtypes has led to a renaming of some [use cases]({% link _docs_integrate/use-cases.md %}).

+- The use cases for checking if a RepositoryAttribute can be created, for creating a RepositoryAttribute, for sharing a RepositoryAttribute, and for changing a default RepositoryAttribute were renamed to [Check if OwnIdentityAttribute can be created]({% link _docs_use-cases/use-case-consumption-check-if-ownidentityattribute-can-be-created.md %}), [Create an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-create-an-ownidentityattribute.md %}), [Share an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-share-an-ownidentityattribute.md %}), and [Change default OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-change-default-ownidentityattribute.md %}).
+- The use cases for succeeding a RepositoryAttribute and notifying a peer about a RepositoryAttribute succession were renamed to [Succeed an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-succeed-an-ownidentityattribute.md %}) and [Notify peer about OwnIdentityAttribute succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-ownidentityattribute-succession.md %}).